Raynsad/learning-git/README.md

 ## Commit your changes
 Use the editor in the bottom-left of GitHub Desktop to write a summary and description for your changes.
-- There is lots of guidance available for how to write these, but generally the summary should breifly describe the changes, and the description should explain why they were necessary
+- There is lots of guidance available for how to write these, but generally the summary should breifly describe the changes, and the description should explain why they were made
 - https://easydynamics.sharepoint.com/sites/msd/SitePages/Git-Basics.aspx for more on writing good commits

 ## Push your changes to the remote